chaosz-dev/foget/README.md

 A simple program to remind one about other programs.
 Could also be used as a quick terminal note taking app.
 Also, written in Rust so it's blazing fast 🔥🔥🔥🚀

-## Building
+## How to use

-Just simply build with Cargo.
-Just Like `cargo build --release`.
+Just simply build with Cargo: `cargo build --release`.

+You may want to copy one base toml configuration file from the `descriptions` folder to either your home directory or `$home/.config/foget` directory.
+You may use the `FOGET_DESCRIPTIONS` environment variable to define the path to the descriptions file to use.
+You may just use the `--descriptions` option and manually add the path to your descriptions file.

+Finally just call the executable from the `foget/target/release/` directory.

 ## Contributing